-The certificate issued by the Nature Conservation Authority is required for natural raw materials (Item 2.1) whenever a source material originates from animal and plant species that are restricted under the Convention on International Trade of Endangered Wild Flora and Fauna Species.
-(CITES) (Appendix I, available at https://cites.org/eng/app/appendices.php).
-In addition, natural raw materials must comply with the requirements of Law 13.123 / 2015 regarding access to genetic heritage, the protection and access to associated traditional knowledge, and the sharing of benefits for the conservation and sustainable use of biodiversity.
+- 1.3.9.1 The certificate issued by the nature conservation authority is required for natural raw materials (Item 2.1), when a starting material originates from animal and plant species that are under the restriction of the Convention on International Trade in Species of the Endangered Flora and Fauna (CITES) (Appendix I, available at https://cites.org/eng/app/appendices.php). - 1.3.9.2 Natural raw materials must comply with the requirements of Law 13.123 / 2015, which deals with access to genetic heritage, protection and access to associated traditional knowledge and benefit sharing for the conservation and sustainable use of biodiversity. - 1.3.9.3 Whenever possible and available, natural raw material derived from natural palm oil and palm kernel must be of RSPO certified origin (Round Table of Sustainable Palm Oil) at least as a Mass Balance, preferably as a Segregated or Preserved Identity.
+When not available, other sustainable certifications can also be accepted.
+If these are also not available, there will be a derogation from this criterion for a period to be defined.
+When available in certified organic form there will be no requirement for sustainable certification. - 1.3.9.4 UN Sustainable Development Goals (United Nations)